josmar-crwdstffng/angular/aio/content/guide/component/component-structure.md

 ## `@component` decorator

-The following code example shows a component class without metadata.
+In the following code example, pseudo-code replaces the properties of the metadata in a component class.

 <code-example format="typescript" header="A component without metadata" language="typescript">